minhoCHA/JAVA-SQL-Today-I-Learn/JAVA/Class.md

 ## Method

 There's a method in class too.
-It's just like a function in the class but we just call it method.
+It's just like a function in the class but we just call it a method.
 I can put some value in the instance variable named 'name' which is in the class 'Univeristy' by using a method.

 ```java